World Trade Center now tallest in NYC, with asterisk

 "The new World Trade Center is more than just a skyscraper: it is a symbol of the enduring spirit of the City and State of New York, representing our commitment to rebuilding stronger than before," New York Governor Andrew Cuomo said in commemorating the milestone.

-One World Trade Center will stand at 1,776 feet to the tip of its antenna when it is completed, possibly by late 2013.
+One World Trade Center will stand at 1,776 feet (541 meters) to the tip of its antenna when it is completed, possibly by late 2013.
 Then it will top the Empire State entirely.